Society for Applied Philosophy Annual Conference 2020

 If you are interested in being included in the programme as a chair person for one (or more) of the sessions please contact firstname.lastname@example.org (please state academic position, etc. and institutional affiliation).

-Rate 4 — faculty day rate (registration, t&c) i.e. no lunch or dinner, University of Copenhagen faculty staff/students only: £25 non members, £0 members (this option is available to University of Copenhagen faculty staff and students only).
+- Rate 4 — Faculty Day Rate (registration, tea/coffee only, i.e. lunch, dinner not provided): £35 non members, £25 members (this option is only available to University of Edinburgh faculty staff and students).

 Caring Supplementary Grants